leandromoh/Curryfy/README.md

 Console.WriteLine(x);                   // x = 15
 ```

-Using the discard approach, we can rely on arguments position instead of names.
+Using the discard approach, we can rely on arguments position instead of name.
 This approach is used by languages like Scala.
 The previous example using discard approach: